How to Create a Subdomain on WAMP Server (Step-by-Step Guide)

 C:\wamp\bin\apache\Apache2.2.11\conf\extra\

-I have WAMP installed in c:\
+I have WAMP installed in C:\ directory.

-<VirtualHost *:80> DocumentRoot "c:/wamp/www" ServerName main-domain.com ServerAlias www.main-domain.com </VirtualHost> <VirtualHost *:80> DocumentRoot "c:/wamp/www/sub-domain" ServerName sub-domain.main-domain.com ServerAlias www.sub-domain.main-domain.com </VirtualHost>
+<VirtualHost *:80> DocumentRoot "c:/wamp/www" ServerName main-domain.com ServerAlias www.main-domain.com </VirtualHost> <VirtualHost *:80> DocumentRoot "c:/wamp/www/sub-domain" ServerName sub-domain.main-domain.com ServerAlias sub-domain.main-domain.com </VirtualHost>

-DocumentRoot is the directory where
+The DocumentRoot is the directory where

 files for given domain are stored in my case I have a directory

-After following the above steps you need to restart WAMP server, open your browser and enter main-domain.com and then sub-domain.main-domain.com.
-You should be able to see the www as root of main-domain.com and www/sub-domain as your sub-domain.main-domain.com.
+After following the above steps we need to restart WAMP server, open a browser and